yotann/bcdb/docs/memodb/rest-api.md

 DAG-CBOR CIDs and the choice between identity and Blake2b-256 CIDs must match between client and server.
 Otherwise, things may not work properly.

+### Head formats

+Forward slashes in head names may optionally be escaped.
+For example `/head/a/b` and `/head/a%2Fb` are equivalent.
+When the server returns a list of head names, it will not escape slashes.

+Note that other characters (such as backslashes) must still be escaped if required by the URI specification.

 ## CID endpoints

 ### Get a Node by looking up its CID